parsonsmr/openscholarship-storymapjs/README.md

 # Open Scholarship Summer Series 2021: Data Visualization
 ## Introduction ##
 Welcome to the Open Scholarship Summer Series!
 My name is Negeen (she/her) and I am a data visualization librarian at the UW Libraries.
 I will also be the point person for this session.
 This summer session runs through August 9-13, 2021 and is hosted by the University of Washington Libraries Open Scholarship Summer Series program.
 This session is intended to be an introduction to data visualization for all disciplines.

+This session is not meant to be a comprehensive course on data visualization and many of the suggestions here (and that you may come across in other data visualization spaces/workshops) are not hard and fast rules.
+Feel free to push outside of the boundaries presented in this session and experiment!
+Critical thinking and inclusive approaches are the best tools when creating visualizations.
 ## Session schedule ##
 This session requires a commitment of 8-10 hours during the week of August 9-13, 2021.
 It will consist of a mix of asynchronous learning and synchronous discussion.
 ## Topic overview ##